Skip to content

 Day1

-Day 1: Ascent to Mönchsjoch Hut
+Day 1: Hike to Mönchsjoch Hut

 After the train ride to the Jungfraujoch, the tour begins with a short but important stage: the approach to the Mönchsjoch Hut.
-Following a marked path, you hike through the high alpine landscape and feel your body acclimatizing to the altitude.
+Following a marked path, you hike through the high alpine landscape and feel your body acclimatize to the altitude.
 The hut is located at 3,650 m (11,975 ft) and offers a spectacular view of the surrounding peaks.
 In the evening, you meet your mountain guide and discuss the details for the next day.

 Distance